 So, this crucial second step in creating a successful API management strategy involves realigning the culture of the organization to support an API-first mindset.
 You should ensure everyone in your organization understands the capabilities of the APIs, and how they drive increased and sustained value to the business.

 Particularly, the team at the core of your API product should be properly funded and empowered to assist in driving the vision of the API.
-To enhance its effectiveness, the team should comprise of loosely coupled four to six members representing different perspectives, such as API development, management, and evangelization.
+To enhance its effectiveness, the team should comprise loosely coupled four to six members representing different perspectives, such as API development, management, and evangelism.

 You should also strive to train other employees on the best ways to maintain and coordinate the activities related to the API.